 Off-grid solar is legal in Utah.
 There are already many communities in Utah living completely off the grid.

 Rainwater harvesting is legal in Utah but is restricted.
 A permit is required, and a maximum size of 2,500 gallons is allowed for systems.
-It’s possible to collect rainwater without a permit in Utah, but you are limited to a maximum of two containers at 100 gallons each.
+Collecting rainwater without a permit in Utah is possible, but you are limited to a maximum of two containers at 100 gallons each.

 Most “primitive” outhouses are illegal in Utah.
 However, it is legal to make a vaulted privy – though strict regulations apply.
 Composting toilets are legal.
 (63)

 See detailed Utah Off Grid Laws

 Vermont Off Grid Laws

 Vermont is one of the best states for off-grid living, and the laws are generally very permissive.
 The state actively promotes eco-friendly building practices, including off-grid solar and rainwater harvesting systems.
 The state does allow each county to set its zoning laws, though, including building regulations that may require you to be connected to the electric, water, or sewage utility.